 And yet people do make this leap.
 They pay off huge debts, reach ambitious savings goals and turn their financial lives around.

-If you intend to be one of them, read on for an eight-point road map.
+If you intend to be one of them, read on for a road map.

 1. Know where your money goes